tiwahusoftware/tiwahusoftware.github.io/mantras/index.md

   - Fewer variables means fewer things that can change.
   - Fewer things that can change means fewer things that can go wrong.

-- "Can't do much with one line of code, but two lines of code is the most powerful thing in the world."
+- "Can't do much with one line of code, but two lines of code is the *most powerful thing in the world*."
   - Be careful with conditions.
   - Every line matters.